shinsenter/defer.js/docs/apis.md

 </script>
 ```
 **Example**
-Lazy load Prism.js library.
+Lazy loading the Prism.js library.

-Using Defer.js to lazy load Prism.js library and its assets.
+Using Defer.js to lazy load the Prism.js library and its assets.
 The `<code>` blocks on the page will be rendered
 only when the user scrolls to any `code` block position.